 Hiro: I fail to see how you fail to see that it's awesome!

-John in comes up with this as Ringo tells him to listen to Old Fred:
+- John in Yellow Submarine comes up with this as Ringo tells him to listen to Old Fred:

 Old Fred: Whoa!
 Music..um, erg, uh,countdown clowns, er, mayor...submarines explosions!
 Blue Meanieeeeeeeeees!
 Well, what do you think?John: I think it needs a rehearsal.

 - The LEGO Movie has Vitruvius, Lord Business, Wyldstyle, Batman and Superman, who are all the wittiest characters in the film.